distanceworkshops/distanceworkshops.github.io/CTDS-Oct2021.md

 ## Registration and Payment

-The Registration Fee is 150.00 GBP.
+The Registration Fee is 150GBP.

 To register and pay, please follow [this link](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-workshop-distance-sampling-when-animals-are-missed-at-zero-distance-30th-31st-august-2021) and click on the Book Event button.

 Once you have registered, we will contact you to collect some follow-up information.

-Registration will close when the workshop fills, or on July 30th at the latest to allow us to run tests with participants on the video-conference system.
+Registration will close when the workshop fills, or 20 August 2012, whichever is first to run tests with participants on the video-conference system.

 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).

-## Widening participation scholarship

-We are offering one free place on the workshop to encouraging participation by scientists from countries with fewer resources, and from groups traditionally under-represented in wildlife science.
-Please see [here](widening-participation) for more information.
-The closing date for scholarship applications is June 15th.

 ## Enquiries
 For more information about the workshop or registration process please contact Len Thomas, email: [len.thomas@st-andrews.ac.uk](mailto:len.thomas@st-andrews.ac.uk)